Nitrokey/nitrokey-documentation/source/components/nethsm/administration.rst

       Information about the `/users/{UserID}` endpoint, to create a user with specifying the user ID, can be found in the `API documentation <https://nethsmdemo.nitrokey.com/api_docs/index.html#/default/PUT_users-UserID>`__.

-By default, the Namespace is inherited from the user that adds the new user.
-Only users without a Namespace can choose a different Namespace for new users.
-The Namespace is used as a prefix for the user name, for example `namespace~user`.
-Therefore, the same user name can be used in several Namespaces.

 Delete User
 ~~~~~~~~~~~